sametsahindogan/laravel-jwtredis/README.md

     'status_column_title' => 'status',
     'banned_statuses' => ['banned', 'deactivate']
 ```
-You can add this array to your own relations, anything you want to store in Redis.
+You can add this array to your own relations and anything you want to store in Redis.
 ```php
 'cache_relations' => [
         'roles.permissions',